Treatment algorithm

 Any underlying cause, if identified, should be corrected.

-Drug-induced AVP-R may resolve following discontinuation of the offending drug.[67]
-AVP-R secondary to lithium may be irreversible.[41]
+Drug-induced AVP-R may resolve following discontinuation of the offending drug.[68]
+However, AVP-R secondary to lithium is often irreversible.[43]

 Any underlying renal disease should be treated.

-AVP-R secondary to hypercalcemia or hypokalemia should resolve following treatment of the electrolyte disorder.
+AVP-R secondary to hypercalcaemia or hypokalaemia should resolve following treatment of the electrolyte disorder.

 Back